 While directors take personal responsibility for staying current, Celestica's Corporate Governance Guidelines state that management and outside advisors shall provide information and education sessions to the Board and its Committees as necessary to keep the directors up-to-date with Celestica's business and the environment in which it operates, as well as with developments in the responsibilities of directors.
-In accordance with the Nominating and Corporate Governance Committee mandate, our continuing education program has been designed to, among other things: (i) assist directors to maintain or enhance their skills and abilities as directors of the Corporation's business remains current.
+In accordance with the Nominating and Corporate Governance Committee mandate, our continuing education program has been designed to, among other things: (i) assist directors to maintain or enhance their skills and abilities as directors of the Corporation; and (ii) assist directors in ensuring that their knowledge and understanding of the Corporation's business remains current.

-The Corporation facilitates these corporate governance best practices by
+The Corporation facilitates these corporate governance best practices by:

-· providing directors with detailed information packages in advance of each Board and Committee meeting through an online portal which directors can access immediately upon the issuance of materials;
+• providing directors with detailed information packages in advance of each Board and Committee meeting through an online portal which directors can access immediately upon the issuance of materials;